rlk/site/courses/csc3102/topic2.md

 # Analysis Tools

+The two Goodrich et all textbooks diverge here, so the reading differs depending on language.

+- C++ Reading: Chapter 4 Analysis Tools.
-Reading: Chapter 4 of Goodrich et al.
+- Java Reading: Chapter 4 Algorithm Analysis and Chapter 5 Recursion.

 ## The "Seven" Functions